dmbarbour/glas/docs/GrammarLogicProg.md

 * *Annotations by naming convention.* We can bind names to annotations based on associated names, e.g. method `main` might be associated with `anno/main/type`, `anno/main/doc`, and others.
 When we specify renames or moves, annotations may also be renamed or moved.
 This design also makes annotations extensible.

 * *Assertions by naming convention.* Similar to annotations, we might model assertions by defining `assert/property-name` to a method that is treated as a proposition.
 These assertions would be evaluated in context of extensions to the namespace.

-* *Nominative types.* The system can easily abstract name-indexed records or tagged variants.
-This can mitigate conflict when extending open types, and provides a robust abstraction boundary with private names.

 * *Interfaces.* We can potentially declare methods and define their intended types and documentation separately from defining the implementation for a method.
 Default definitions can also be supported.